Bent Out of Shape: Release and legacy

 In 1984, "Anybody There" was nominated for a Grammy Award for Best Rock Instrumental Performance.

 A remastered CD reissue was released in May 1999, which restored the artwork of the original release.
 This has two tracks of a longer duration than on the first US CD issue.

 The song "Street of Dreams" has been re-recorded in two versions by Blackmore's Night in 2006 for their fifth studio album, The Village Lanterne.
 The version featured on a regular album was sung by Candice Night.
 The other version, a bonus track on a special edition of the album, was performed in a duet by Night and Turner.

 Promotion

-The music video for "Can't Let You Go", directed by Dominic Orlando, was filmed in New York City (1984) and inspired by the 1920 silent b/w film The Cabinet of Dr. Caligari.
-Along with "Street of Dreams", directed by Storm Thorgerson, it became a part of Rainbow's home video collection The Final Cut (1985).
-The music video for "Street of Dreams" was banned by MTV for its supposedly controversial hypnotic clip.
+The 1983 music video for "Street of Dreams" was directed by Storm Thorgerson from the Hipgnosis design team.
+The video was banned by MTV for its supposedly controversial scene of a person being hypnotized.
+The 1984 music video for "Can't Let You Go" was directed by Dominic Orlando.
+It was filmed in New York City and inspired by the 1920 silent b/w film The Cabinet of Dr. Caligari.
+Both videos were included on Rainbow's home video collection The Final Cut in 1985.